1923k/entertainment-app/readme.md

 > HOW TO RUN THE APP ON THE LOCAL MACHINE
   1. Ensure that the XAMMP App is installed and started(APACHE)
+  2. Configure approriately the path for which the app will be running from local computer

+> AUTHORS.
+  1. Kefuoe Sole [Linkedin] || [Github]

+  5.